 Tears that don’t do anything for anyone but for people like me to make fun of you for shedding.

-Now, if you excuse me, I’m going to download some Ashe Rule 34 and wish she was real so she could step on me.
+Now, if you excuse me, I’m going to download some Ashe Rule 34.

 Scenario: Let’s say you and another person are deeply in love with each other.
 You both have unprecedented chemistry.
 Every little thing that person does never fail to charm you.
 You can’t help but feel warm and fuzzy around each other.